Harold Ramirez Player Props: Rays vs. Dodgers

-Harold Ramirez -- .212 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Los Angeles Dodgers, with Clayton Kershaw on the mound, on May 27 at 4:10 PM ET.
+On Sunday, Harold Ramirez (hitting .182 in his past 10 games) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Gavin Stone.
+First pitch is at 11:35 AM ET.

-In his previous game he had a hitless showing (0-for-1) against the Dodgers.
+In his previous game, he notched a home run while going 2-for-5 against the Dodgers.

 Harold Ramirez Game Info & Props vs. the Dodgers